 ______________________________________________

-7. Synchronous Generator and Associated Equipment – Dynamic Models:
+7. Generator and Associated Equipment – Dynamic Models:

+Synchronous Generators

 For each generator, governor, exciter and power system stabilizer, select the appropriate dynamic model from the General Electric PSLF Program Manual and provide the required input data.
 The manual is available on the GE website at www.gepower.com.
 Select the following links within the website: 1) Our Businesses, 2) GE Power Systems, 3) Energy Consulting, 4) GE PSLF Software, 5) GE PSLF User’s Manual.

 There are links within the GE PSLF User’s Manual to detailed descriptions of specific models, a definition of each parameter, a list of the output channels, explanatory notes, and a control system block diagram.
 The block diagrams are also available on the CAISO Website.

 If you require assistance in developing the models, we suggest you contact General Electric.
 Accurate models are important to obtain accurate study results.
 Costs associated with any changes in facility requirements that are due to differences between model data provided by the generation developer and the actual generator test data, may be the responsibility of the generation developer.

+Asynchronous

+For each generator, Interconnection Customer must provide the WECC approved standard study models (standard models), rather than user-defined models, to the extent standard models are available.
+If standard models for certain asynchronous generator technologies are not available, then the Interconnection Customers can supply user-written or equivalent models.

 8. Induction Generator Data: